Jujutsu UI

 • Restore selected files using r

 You can toggle file selection using m or space keys.
+These actions allow you to manage files within a revision, split changes, and restore previous states efficiently.

-Showing diff
+Showing Diff

-Splitting files in a revision
+Splitting Files in a Revision

+• Unselected files move to a new revision.
 If no file is selected, the currently highlighted file will be split.

 GIF

-Restoring files in a revision
+Restoring Files in a Revision

 GIF